HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: Related Work

+\textbf{Housing price models} have not been systematically evaluated under recent time-series forecasting advances.
+While Transformer-based and pretrained models perform strongly on standard benchmarks, prior work reports limited robustness and transfer to domain-specific datasets~\cite{tan2024language,zeng2023transformers,bergmeir2024llms,godahewa2021monash}.
+How these models behave on housing markets, with strong spatial heterogeneity and socioeconomic drivers, is therefore less clear.
+Using HouseTS, we benchmark a diverse set of methods, covering classical statistical baselines, traditional machine learning models, deep neural networks, and pretrained time-series foundation models:

-\begin{itemize}[leftmargin=10pt] \item \emph{Statistical approaches and classical machine learning methods:} Statistical models such as ARIMA~\cite{box2015time} and VAR~\cite{sims1980macroeconomics}, as well as traditional machine learning algorithms like Random Forests~\cite{breiman2001random} and XGBoost~\cite{chen2016xgboost}, have been widely used in house price forecasting.
+\emph{Statistical approaches and classical machine learning methods:} Statistical models such as AR~\cite{box2015time} and ARDL~\cite{pesaran2001bounds}, as well as traditional machine learning algorithms like Random Forests~\cite{breiman2001random} and XGBoost~\cite{chen2016xgboost}, have been widely used in house price forecasting.
 These methods are often favored for their interpretability, ease of implementation, and relatively low computational cost.
-However, their ability to model complex temporal patterns and interactions between heterogeneous data sources remains limited.

-\item \emph{Deep learning models:} Deep learning methods extend forecasting capabilities by capturing complex temporal dependencies and nonlinear patterns.
-Recurrent architectures such as RNN~\cite{elman1990finding} and LSTM~\cite{hochreiter1997long} have been used in various housing-related studies, though they can struggle with long sequences and high-dimensional inputs.
-More recent models like DLinear~\cite{zeng2023transformers} and TimeMixer~\cite{wang2023timemixer} use multi-layer perceptrons for efficient time-series modeling with reduced complexity.
-Transformer-based architectures, including Informer~\cite{zhou2021informer}, Autoformer~\cite{wu2021autoformer}, FEDformer\cite{zhou2022fedformer}and PatchTST~\cite{Yuqietal-2023-PatchTST}, introduce innovations across several dimensions.
-These include point-wise, patch-wise, and variate-wise tokenization schemes, encoder-only or encoder-decoder structures, and alternative attention mechanisms such as ProbSparse attention and Auto-Correlation.
-However, these models can be sensitive to hyperparameters and may not generalize well without careful adaptation to domain-specific characteristics.